fabulous-dev/Fabulous/Fabulous.XamarinForms/README.md

 ## Roadmap

-* Programming model
-  * Prevent events to raise when change is programmatic (e.g. TextChanged)

 * Live Update
   * Use actual newly compiled DLLs on Android instead of F# interperter
   * Check Live Update on WPF and other same-machine